alastairblackwood/ROR-T1A3/README.md

 ## Variables concept of variable scope

-The programme utilizes a UI class, which stores a multitude of methods within in it that get called upon in the main input loop.
+The programme utilizes a UI class and a Story class which stores a multitude of methods within in each one that get called upon to either 'return' or 'puts' the content back in the main input loop.
 These include a help method that outputs the navigation commands to the user.

 The first feature of the game uses the variable concept